Non-Profit Volunteer Projects Program

 NPVP – Non-Profit Volunteer Projects Program

 First, GAC IIBA® recognizes the desire and importance for BAs to gain real SDLC project experience.
 This is sometimes not available through the BA’s current position to their level of expectations.
 Second, we recognize and support the importance of community service.
-And third, we value the commitment of higher educational institutions in preparing new IT professionals preparing to enter the workforce.
+And third, we value the commitment of higher educational institutions in preparing new IT professionals to prepare to enter the workforce.
 Hence, the NPV Program offers the opportunity to work on a project for a deserving non-profit organization in conjunction with developers from our local universities.
-Your participation on this project team is limited part time hours for developing a solution that will go live and ultimately benefit a great cause.
+Your participation in this project team is limited part-time hours for developing a solution that will go live and ultimately benefit a great cause.

 |> Initial scope assessment